December 26, 2018

 1 tablespoon grated unpeeled ginger

-1 teaspoon chili powder (or black pepper)
+1 teaspoon chile powder (or black pepper)

 1/2 teaspoon ground turmeric